NingYuM/termix-nu/README.md

    while read local_ref local_oid remote_ref remote_oid
    do
+      # 检查 just 和 nushell 是否安装，for Mac Only
       if ! command -v just &> /dev/null; then
          echo "Command 'just' could not be found, Please install it by 'brew install just', and try again!\n" break;